ybq22/ybq22.github.io/index.md

 # About me

 Welcome to my homepage!
-I am Baoqing Yue (岳葆青), a third-year undergraduate student at the Department of Computer Science and Technology, Tsinghua University.
+I am Baoqing Yue (岳葆青), a fourth-year undergraduate student at the Department of Computer Science and Technology, Tsinghua University.
+I am currently under the supervision of Prof. Jingtao Zhan.

 My research focuses on exploring the relationship between AI and Search technologies, specifically in the following areas:

 - User simulation
+- AI Interprebility
 - Retrieval Augmented Generation
 - AI for Legal Applications